PRAISE FOR TINY EXTRAVAGANZAS

 Dynamic diction is the pulsing heart of Mehta’s excellent second book.
 Eschewing traditional narrative structures, she opts to create soundscapes that reflect and reinterpret events through a fragmented syntax: “Flingabout night swung in with dead leaves and young bats/ screeching.
 Acrobatic papers, phonemes scatting.”
 Mehta’s approach to rhythm and rhyme upends traditional verse forms with phrasing that moves like jazz, both against and within established poetic traditions.”
 Starred review in Publishers Weekly

 “In poems at once viscerally lyrical and intellectually challenging, this new volume from Mehta (Forest with Castanets) investigates how we construct stories from our experiences…Interestingly, despite the gorgeous linguistic impasto, her sensibility tends less to the visual than, uncommonly, the aural; sound and music figure largely in verse boldly reverberating with the “spirit-noise” she folds into the “ordinary pain and ordinary tenderness” celebrated here.”
-Library Journal
+Neal Wyatt, Library Journal

 “In meditations on “fortunate times / and quicksand feelings,” Mehta, a poet in New York City, induces a staccato rhythm of poetic effusion, darting from insight to insight, with the graceful and erratic comportment of one “wandering by accident or design / a way to find your tongue.”
 She probes the “curve and scaw of personality” through lively stylistic devices, like Hopkinsian neologism (“frazzle-heather,” “spirit-drunk”), that reflect her vision of consciousness as “the smack of happening into.”
-LitHub
+David Woo, LitHub

 “It’s here—middle age, middle of life, the rich and messy marrow of it—that Mehta’s mien sharpens.
 She’s picking through life and casting her eyes backward and toward the future, not to find the origin but to make meaning from what she has collected and carried with her.
 This book is as much a poetry collection as it is an accounting…“Life is art is life is art, an endless cycle and Mehta finds herself in the middle of it.”
 Catherine McNulty, The Los Angeles Review